united-security-providers/usp-core-waap-killercoda/usp-core-waap-csrf-protection/step2/info.md

 ### Log out from Juiceshop

-Log out from the Juiceshop application in order to avoid problems with the next step, where a Core WAAP service will be set up to protect the Juiceshop.
+* Log out from the Juiceshop application in order to avoid problems with the next step, where a Core WAAP service will be set up to protect the Juiceshop.
+* Close the Juiceshop tab.
+* After this step, the Juiceshop will no longer be accessible on this URL, because the traffic will be re-routed over the Core WAAP service in the next step.

 > &#10071; Make sure to have logged out from the Juiceshop before continuing.